The Round Schoolhouse

 This building is thought to be the only round schoolhouse ever constructed in this country.

 Location.
 43° 1.281′ N, 72° 36.25′ W. Marker is in Brookline, Vermont, in Windham County.
 Marker is on Grassy Brook Road, on the left when traveling north.
+The Round Schoolhouse is located across the street from the Municipal Offices of Brookline which are located at 734 Grassy Brook Road.
 Touch for map.
-The Round Schoolhouse is located across the street from the Municipal Offices of Brookline which are located at 734 Grassy Brook Road.
 Marker is in this post office area: Newfane VT 05345, United States of America.
+Touch for directions.

 Also see . . .
 Recalling the Adventures of Captain Thunderbolt - Culturelocker.
 (Submitted on June 13, 2014, by Kevin Craft of Bedford, Quebec.)

 Credits.
 This page was last revised on January 25, 2020.
 It was originally submitted on June 12, 2014, by Kevin Craft of Bedford, Quebec.
 This page has been viewed 537 times since then and 18 times this year.
 Last updated on June 16, 2014, by Kevin Craft of Bedford, Quebec.
 Photos: 1, 2, 3. submitted on June 12, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.